LorenzoBoccaccia/cockroach-swarm/README.md

 You have to scale back one node at a time waiting for the cluster to finish rebalancing

+Also, there are currently loads issues with replicas on the same node in docker, so don't go over one replica per swarm node, even if it's cool for testing

 ## Usage:

     docker build https://github.com/LorenzoBoccaccia/cockroach-swarm.git -t tos/cockroachdb